solita/solita.github.com/_posts/2014-04-01-real-world-clojure.md

 frameworks are focused and modular.
 This is no small feat.
 Being able to trust and understand third party libraries makes programming in Clojure feel good.

+## AOP is just three letters put together

+I have never quite understood [AOP](http://en.wikipedia.org/wiki/Aspect-oriented_programming) in the first place.
+I have used it a few times but I don't think it is a valid or very useful idea.
+It feels like a dirty patch to fix some issues with object oriented programming (or [Class Oriented Programming](http://en.wikipedia.org/wiki/Class-based_programming) if you do Java).
+Let's see what we did in Clojure.

+We wanted to append current user and HTTP request id to log messages to track them.
+As the messages from various threads may appear in arbitrary order in the log file the request id is the only way to track the processing of a single request over the log messages.
+We could have written a custom wrapper over the standard logging framework to do this and then make sure we never ever call the real logging framework directly.
+And change every line of code already written to call this wrapper.

+We came out with a solution which has ideas similar to that of an *"aspect"* and a *"pointcut"* but completely different implementation mechanics to do *"weaving"*.

+Here's the code (translated to english)

+	(ns aitu.log
+  		(:require aitu.infra.print-wrapper
+            oph.korma.korma-auth
+            [clojure.tools.logging]
+            [robert.hooke :refer [add-hook]]))

+		(def ^:dynamic *add-uid-and-request-id?* true)

+		(defn add-uid-and-requestid
+  			[f logger level throwable message]
+  				(let [uid (if (bound? #'oph.korma.korma-auth/*current-user-uid*)
+              		oph.korma.korma-auth/*current-user-uid*
+		              "-")
+      			  requestid (if (bound? #'aitu.infra.print-wrapper/*requestid*)
+                	    aitu.infra.print-wrapper/*requestid*
+                    	"-")
+        	message-with-id (str "[User: " uid ", request: " requestid "] " message)]
+		    (cond
+      			*add-uid-and-request-id?* (f logger level throwable message-with-id)
+      			(false? *add-uid-and-request-id?*) (f logger level throwable message))))

+		(defn add-uid-and-requestid-hook []
+  			(add-hook #'clojure.tools.logging/log* #'add-uid-and-requestid))

+That's it.
+It's possible to turn off the wrapper at runtime per thread as necessary.
+The `add-hook` delegates the weaving trick to
+[Robert Hooke library](https://github.com/technomancy/robert-hooke/) which is a tiny but clever library that can alter arbitrary Clojure functions without being intrusive.
+The "pointcut" is simply defined with a reference to our Clojure function and a reference to the standard logging function which we don't directly control.

 ## Clojure takes on PostgreSQL

 Currently there is no established de facto library for relational database access.
 There is the